 Having a sign to indicate that you don’t want to receive junk mail will stop it coming into your home altogether.
 Junk mail nearly always ends up in the bin straight away so the trick is to avoid accumulating it.

 A lot of us have wardrobes and bookshelves full of unworn and unread items.
 Dedicate some time to sorting through them to remind yourself of what you already have and donate any items that no longer serve you purpose.
 Try to work with what you have for the most part and only buy new things when you are in need of something.
 It’s worth investing in durable, high quality and eco-friendly clothing for staples such as jeans, jackets, jumpers, and shoes.
 They might cost more but they will last longer saving you money in the long term and they are better for the environment.

 Shopping local is a great way to help the local economy while cutting out added energy used on airmiles.
-Check out these local businesses that you can shop online with.

 One sure way to reduce waste in your home is by shopping at package-free supermarkets.
 These shops sell produce such as nuts, grains, fruits, and vegetables that you can fill glass bottles with to avoid creating any waste.
 Some zero waste food shops in Ireland include Twig Refill Shop in Clonakilty Cork, Dublin Food Coop in Kilmainham Dublin, Pax Whole Foods in Westport Mayo and The Sustainable Store at the Blackrock Food Market in Dublin.
 You can also shop waste-free online with Minimal Waste Grocery Ireland.